bostoncleek/CUDA-RRT/README.md

 ### Josh Cohen and Boston Cleek

 ## Abstract
 The goal of this project was to explore the possibilities of utilizing massively parallel processors to parallelize the Rapidly-Exploring Random Trees algorithm.
 Collision checking was found to be the most significant bottleneck, therefore research efforts were focused on paralellizing this aspect of the algorithm.
 A naive approach was implemented and analyzed, while the infrastructure for further optimizations were built out and the nature of those optimizations are discussed.
 It was found that for search spaces in which the obstacle count was greater than 2048 the massively parallel implementation on a GPU outperformed the same algorithm run on a CPU, further it was found that future implementations should work to ensure CUDA threads are performing useful computation with techniques such as binning and thread coarsening.

+For more details read [Massively Parallelizing the RRT](https://github.com/bostoncleek/CUDA-RRT/blob/master/doc/Massively_Parallelized_RRT.pdf).

 ## Instructions to Run
 * run the rrt executable with `./rrt arg1 ag2`make sure you have an rrtout folder in the same directory